Pecant-Pie/modpackhelp/README.md

 7: If everything worked, you should now see the modpack under the tab `My Modpacks`.
 8: Click the `Play` button and hit the big green button when the Minecraft Launcher opens.
 9: Once you see the title screen, click `Multiplayer`.
-10a: If the server you are looking there is already there, go to step 11.
+10a: If the server you are looking for is already there, go to step 11.
 10b: If it isn't, click `Add Server`, and then type in `the server ip` in the lower of the two boxes.
 You can type whatever you want in the top box.
 Then click `Done` and proceed.
 11: Double-click the server as it appears in the multiplayer menu to join it.
 12: If something went wrong and you can't figure it out, open an issue and I'll get to it as soon as I can.